The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 • Furniture

-Most of the time assets are THINGS you can physically hold that have a monetary value.
+Most of the time assets are things you can physically hold.
+They are THINGS that have a monetary value.
+But they can also include INTANGIBLE things like trademarks or patents.

 Keeping track of your assets is important because it shows what your boutique is worth.